wridgeu/UI5-custom-library/readme.md

 > Well...
 I suck at naming things. 😂

-## Q: Is the manifest.json file necessary for a library?
+## Q: Is the `.library` file necessary for a library?

 > I wouldn't say so.
 It is one way for the UI5 tooling to retrieve information (for e.g. the build process) about your project but It's not necessary.
-In case there is none, the UI5 tooling will create one for you during the build process.

-# TODO

-- [ ] Add README for subfolders so there are detailed explanations/infos
+The UI5 tooling mainly takes it's information from the `manifest.json` file.
+In case you don't have a `manifest.json` but a `.library` file, the tooling will pull needed information from the `.library` file and generate a `.manifest.json` file during the build process for you.

 # Thanks!